 - if you paid it prior to violating your status, or were required to repay it because you violated your status more the five months before filing this application for reinstatement.

 You must send your application to USICS, certified mail, return receipt requested.

 For any U.S. Postal ServicesUSCIS

 P.O.
 Box 660166

 Dallas, TX 75266

 Lewisville, TX 75067

 USCIS may take about four months to review your application and reply to us.
 We will contact you as soon as we hear from them.
 You may continue your studies while the application is being processed but not work.

-If you decide to travel before you receive an answer to your application, consult with your International Student Office first!
+If you decide to travel before you receive an answer to your application, consult with your International Student Services first!

 Please contact us if there is anything you don't understand, or that we can help you with.